-After a successful launch in 2015, Writing Day Workshops is excited to announce The 2019 North Carolina Writing Workshop — a full-day “How to Get Published” writing event in Charlotte, NC, on April 13, 2019.
+After successful conferences in 2015 and 2019, Writing Day Workshops is excited to announce The 2020 North Carolina Writing Workshop — a full-day “How to Get Published” writing event in Charlotte, NC, on April 18, 2020.

 WHAT IS IT?

-This is a special one-day “How to Get Published” writing workshop on Saturday, April 13, 2019, at the Embassy Suites by Hilton Charlotte.
+This is a special one-day “How to Get Published” writing workshop on Saturday, April 18, 2020, at the Charlotte Marriott SouthPark.
 In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s faculty so far includes: